-It was a rare opportunity, but the very thought of it pierced Lily with dread and fear.
-She tossed and turned the night before the ritual, unable to pinpoint the source of an overwhelming foreboding.
-She couldn’t shake the sense that what was being offered wasn’t real or true.
+But Lily tossed and turned the night before the ritual, pierced with foreboding that what was being offered wasn’t real or true.

 “If there is a true God, please protect me,” she thought before falling asleep.

-Since becoming a Christian, Lily Llambes has experienced the true God at work, no more so than during her and her husband, Carlos,’ nearly decade-long service as Southern Baptist missionaries in the Dominican Republic.
+Since becoming a Christian, Lily Llambes has experienced the true God — no more so than during her decade-long service with her husband Carlos as Southern Baptist missionaries in the Dominican Republic.

-Lily’s experience with Santeria has given her insight while counseling Haitians — as well as Dominicans — who are moving from a belief in the multiple spirits of voodoo into an exclusive relationship with Jesus Christ.
+Lily’s experience with Santeria has given her insight while counseling Dominicans and Haitians who are moving from a belief in the multiple spirits of voodoo into a relationship with Jesus Christ.

 “It has given me a good perspective of where the people are [spiritually],” Lily says, “how they are in bondage.

-Felicia, a Haitian witch doctor’s wife living in the Dominican Republic, says that she and her husband “contact the saints for the benefit of the people.
+Felicia, a witch doctor’s wife living in the Dominican Republic, says she and her Haitian husband “contact the saints for the benefit of the people.
 We don’t use demonic forces.
-We help people — with their debts, with their problems.
+We help people with their debts, with their problems.
 When people don’t have good luck, they come here looking for good luck.”

-But their fellow Haitian neighbors aren’t so sure.
-They question whether “the saints” to whom the couple prays are who they say they are.
-“That place is from the devil,” says a neighbor as she points to Felicia’s house.
+But their neighbors aren’t so sure, questioning whether “the saints” to whom the couple prays are who they say they are.
+“That place is from the devil,” a neighbor says as she points to Felicia’s house.

-Haitian pastor Ilme Frasier’s reaction to hearing that Felicia’s family as well as another witch doctor had settled into the community was to form an evangelical church there.
+In Haiti, pastor Ilme Frasier’s reaction to hearing that Felicia’s family as well as another witch doctor had settled into their community was to form an evangelical church there.

-Ilme is a student in a church-planting institute that Lily’s husband, IMB missionary Carlos Llambes, began as ethnic ministries director for the Dominican Baptist Convention.
-Carlos started it to ground church leaders in the faith, teach them theology and doctrine, as well as to encourage and equip them to start new churches in neighborhoods without an evangelical presence.
+Frasier is a student in a church-planting institute that Carlos Llambes, Lily’s husband, began as ethnic ministries director for the Dominican Baptist Convention.
+He started it to teach theology and doctrine to church leaders in the Dominican Republic and to equip them to start new churches in neighborhoods without an evangelical presence.

-Ilme started the church under a tree.
-The congregation now meets in a one-room building.
-The building shows a sense of permanency and “sticking power” in the community, Carlos says.
+Frasier started the church under a tree.
+The congregation now meets in a one-room building, evidencing a “sticking power” in the community, Llambes says.
 Most homes there are too small for groups to meet in, he adds.

 In one year, the congregation has grown to 60 adults and 20 children.
 And Felicia’s husband is now the only witch doctor living in the community; the other left town.